kasual1/ngx-dedup/README.md

 <img height="350" src="https://github.com/kasual1/ngx-star-port/blob/main/ngx-dedup-infographic.png" alt="Ngx Starport">
 </p>

-## How is this different from a cahing library?
+## How is this different from a caching library?
 With the default configurations `ngx-dedup` only caches requests based on the current active route path.
 This way your data stays up to date during navigation but different components never cause a duplicated request.

 ## Install